 Tip

-reasoning=True enables Qwen3's extended thinking mode — the model reasons step-by-step before committing to a tool call or final answer.
-This improves accuracy for complex queries but increases latency and token usage.
+reasoning=True enables Qwen3's extended thinking mode: the model reasons step by step before committing to a tool call or final answer.
+This improves accuracy for complex queries, but the thinking itself costs tokens and time.
+Turn it on for hard tasks and leave it off for simple lookups.

 Selection Logic